timsbiomed/jpaserver-scripts/README.md

   - ./timsts/loaders/0140_put_omop_codesystems/hold/OMOP.Race.and.Ethnicity-unknown-version.json

+## NOTES:
-# get an application.yaml file from the downloaed release, to then modify with local database connection info
+- get an application.yaml file from the downloaed release, to then modify with local database connection info
-# jar xvf ROOT.war WEB-INF/classes/application.yaml
+  - jar xvf ROOT.war WEB-INF/classes/application.yaml

-# and BTW, have a look at the top of the pom.xml in that ROOT.war to verify it's release version
+- and BTW, have a look at the top of the pom.xml in that ROOT.war to verify it's release version
-#  jar   xvf ROOT.war META-INF/maven/ca.uhn.hapi.fhir/hapi-fhir-jpaserver-starter/pom.xml
+  -  jar   xvf ROOT.war META-INF/maven/ca.uhn.hapi.fhir/hapi-fhir-jpaserver-starter/pom.xml

-Another useful trick to find where a server came up is: lsof -i -P -n
+- Another useful trick to find where a server came up is: lsof -i -P -n
+    - better is to use ps -aef | grep java to find the pid of the server, then
+    - lsof -i -P -n | grep <pid>